csurgay/ansible-training/lessons/_Roles/README.md

-# Section 12.
-Control Flow
+# Section ??.
+Roles

 ### In this section the following subjects will be covered:

 1. Introduction to Roles
 1. Roles Directory Structure
+1. Roles Locatinos

 ---
 ## Introduction to Roles